robertodiazbriones/cbs_dashboard/README.md

 Using data set from 2010-2019 bike stations to pinpoint locations on a Leaflet Map and the weather prediction is a tool that estimates casual bikeshare users based on current weather conditions.
 Link to dashboard: https://robertodiazbriones.github.io/cbs_dashboard/templates/

+In order to display our multi-variate linear regression model as an interactive web interface, we converted our model to a flask app.
+The flask app is located in [app.py](app.py), and can be deployed using $python app.py on a localhost server.

     6. MAKING A TABLEAU SUPPLEMENT
 Given our lack of success with using sklearn to predict ridership based on weather patterns and seasons, we decided to try again with Tableau.
 We wanted to see if we could uncover any relationships between the popularity of D.C.'s Bikeshare program and the passage of the years and the seasons.